domrussel/academic-kickstart-website/content/authors/admin/_index.md

 ---

 I'm a PhD student at Harvard University studying Business Economics, a joint degree that combines the Economics Department's PhD program with support from the Business School.
 I have also worked as a financial analyst at the Consumer Financial Protection Bureau, a research assistant at NYU Stern, and a contractor with the Core Data Science team at Facebook.

-My research interests lie in using big data to better understand market and societal outcomes, and identify challenges in terms of opportunity and equity.
-This includes interests in financial economics, public economics, and the economic effects of social networks.
-I also enjoy data visualization and have a few projects posted below.